OpenNMS/opennms-js/README.md

 ### Release Notes

+#### 2.1.0

+This release adds support for some flow APIs coming in OpenNMS Horizon 28, as well as a documentation rework and _tons_ of dependency updates.

 #### 2.0.2

 Another small release with dependency and documentation updates and a switch (back) to npm rather than yarn.